 We are managing waste by:

-- preventing and reducing waste in the first place.
-We aim to do this by giving staff, students and visitors the support they need to make greener choices from the outset.
+preventing and reducing waste in the first place.
+We aim to do this by giving staff, students and visitors the support they need to make greener choices.

-- working with our waste service provider, Select Environmental, to increase recycling and to monitor and measure waste production.
-Unless there are operational space restrictions, all University sites must recycle waste.
-For the correct recycling of the most common materials, see our A-Z of Recycling.
+working with our waste service provider, Select Environmental, to increase recycling and monitor waste production.
+For the correct recycling of the most common materials, see our waste guide and the A-Z of Recycling.

-Green Impact, the University's environmental accreditation scheme, plays a pivotal role in this.
-The scheme supports and encourages departments and colleges across the University to reduce their own environmental impacts, with practical ways to reduce waste, use materials wisely and reduce costs.
+Green Impact, the University's environmental accreditation scheme, plays a pivotal role.
+The scheme supports and encourages departments and colleges across the University to reduce their own environmental impacts with practical ways to reduce waste, use materials wisely and reduce costs.